ibm-cloud-docs/direct-link/cloud-exchange-connect.md

 In the order form, enter the following parameters to configure Direct Link:

   - Enter the IBM Cloud Direct Link connection name.
-  - From the list, select the PoP location in which you want to establish the IBM Cloud Direct Link connection.
+  - From the list, select the PoP location in which you want to establish the {{site.data.keyword.cloud_notm}} Direct Link connection.
   - From the list, select the name of the Cloud Exchange provider you prefer.
   - Select the Link Speed required for the connection.
   - Select the routing option required for the connection.